WBFI: History

 After the construction permit was initially issued in 1985, the station first signed on the air in 1987 under ownership of the Bethel Fellowship Church and Christian School.
 It originally functioned as an educational tool for the school, as well as outreach media outlet of the church.

-In 2017, the station became the flagship for a regional network called BoxTwo Radio Network.
+In 2017, the station became the flagship for a regional network called BoxTwo Radio Network primarily distributed on the Tithe.ly Church app.